nordicenergy/nordicenergy-sdk/packages/nordicenergy-account/README.md

 Similarily staking transactions can be created and signed using account.

-A wallet represents user wallet that can hold one or more user accounts.
+A wallet represents user wallet that can hold net or more user accounts.

 Creating an empty wallet
 ```javascript